sjstretton/screwed/00-Introduction.md

 But even if we don't ignore the warnings, we have another problem.
 You and I don't control the direction of the world economy.
 There is no single captain of spaceship earth.

-Also, we have little idea how the controls of Spaceship work.
+Also, we have little idea how the controls of the Spaceship work.
 And there is little focus on the practicalities of what to do next.
 This book attempts to use the tax and financial system to change the incentives of the private sector to do the right thing.
 And it deals with the question of how to make the change.

 ## About This Book

 This book is addressed to those who are looking for a new economic model for rich and poor countries across the world.
-The intended audience includes economists, scientists, politicians, businesspeople, other professionals and interested members of the general public.
+The intended audience includes economists, scientists, politicians, businesspeople, other professionals, and interested members of the general public.

-it is concerned with how to pay for public services and social protection in a world characterised by 'wicked externalities', 'generalised rent',  international flows of money and assets.
+It is concerned with how to pay for public services and social protection in a world characterised by 'wicked externalities', 'generalised rent',  and 'international flows of money and assets'.
 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without governance systems to constrain them.
 Generalised rent is a permanent financial surplus received by the owners of properties in valuable locations and the shareholders of large companies, leading to expensive housing, stagnating wages and wealth gains for the already rich.
 International tax avoidance leads to multinational companies and rich individuals failing to pay their fair share for society's upkeep.